brettlangdon/shadow-import-issue/README.md

    - `setuptools>=64.0.0` changed from using `.egg-link` to `.pth` + editable loader
 - The module loaded by Cython has the name `shadow_import_issue.c_exts.shadow_import_issue.shadow` and is loaded from `shadow_import_issue/c_exts/shadow.py`
 - The issue does not happen with `Cython==3.0.0a11`
+- Changing to a relative import resolves the issue
+   - `from .. import shadow` will load the correct module